noaa-pifsc/esd-arp-resources/_pages/occ_team.md

 {% include feature_row id="feature_row3" type="right" %}
 {% include feature_row id="feature_row4" type="left" %}

+## Why do we survey
+By revisiting these sites in regions since 2013 we can monitor the impact of changing ocean conditions to coral reefs to inform management decisions.
+The methodologies we use are chosen to leverage the usability and reproducibility of our data such that it can be integrated with other datasets.

 ## GitHub Repositories
 <ul>
 <li><a href="https://github.com/hannahbarkley/reefbudgetR" target ="_blank">Carbonate Budgets Scripts & Calcification Rates Database</a></li>